-Please note that we have limited capacity due to Level 3 Restrictions
+Please note that we still have limited capacity due to Lockdown Restrictions

 Pre-book your session before arriving at our venues.